ESR-MBCL/MBCL/readme.md

 #### Mount Baker Ecosystem Thresholds
 **Felicity W** (*Citizen Scientist*) has processed data from Schriebers Meadow to understand whether and for how long local flora are exposed to temperatures beyond their temperature established stress thresholds.
 See [here](./Environment/readme.md) for more.

+### Tricky installations
+Two of the trickiest installations are at the Crater Rim and the Summit.
+Read about what to do if you find one of those installations [here](./MBCLInstallations.md "MBCL Installations").

 ### YOU CAN CONTRIBUTE
 If you are interested in contributing or have any questions, please reach out to michael.town@esr.org.